PoisotLab/ms_mangal_synthesis/manuscript.md

 What can we achieve with our current knowledge of ecological networks?
-The overview presented here shows a large and detailed dataset, compiled from almost every major biome on earth.
+The overview presented here shows a large and detailed dataset, compiled from almost every major biome on Earth.
 It also displays our failure as a community to include some of the most threatened and valuable habitats in our work.
 Gaps in any dataset create uncertainty when making predictions or suggesting causal relationships.
 This uncertainty must be measured by users of these data,